Voyagers of Nera on Steam - User reviews, Price & Information

 Voyagers of Nera is a cooperative survival-crafting game where you must survive a magical ocean world brimming with lost spirits and deadly monsters.
 Sail to distant islands, build beautiful villages and surf across the waves with up to 10 players.

-Voyagers of Nera is a early access, family friendly and multiplayer game developed and published by Treehouse Games.
+Voyagers of Nera is a early access, exploration and multiplayer game developed and published by Treehouse Games.

 Released on September 16th 2025 is available only on Windows in 10 languages: English, French, German, Spanish - Spain, Japanese, Korean, Portuguese - Brazil, Russian, Portuguese - Portugal and Spanish - Latin America.